 Federal law prohibits firearm possession by those convicted of a domestic violence misdemeanor and those subject to a domestic abuse protective order.
 The prohibition generally lasts the length of the order.
 An Iowa law restricts firearm possession by someone who has a domestic abuse conviction or restraining order against them The Iowa law should give local law enforcement authority to take firearms away from abusers.Here is a general summary of the state law:

-A person who has a protection order or no-contact order against him or her or has a certain type of criminal conviction, such as a misdemeanor domestic abuse charge:
+A person who has a protection order or no-contact order against them or has a certain type of criminal conviction, such as a misdemeanor domestic abuse charge:

-- must be told that he or she shall not possess, ship, transport, or receive firearms while the order is in place or until the conviction is vacated; and
+- must be told that they shall not possess, ship, transport, or receive firearms while the order is in place or until the conviction is vacated; and

 - cannot knowingly possess, ship, transport, or receive firearms, ammunition, or other offensive weapons.